winglam/dependent-tests-impact/README.md

 Since figures 10, 11, and 12 depends on the execution time of the tests, the results may not be identical to those in the submitted paper.
-#For the
-#submitted paper, some of the data was computed on a loaded machine that was
-#running other jobs, though we don't know exactly which data.
-(That was a
-#methodological error.)
-You should run your computation on an unloaded
-#machine; using the median of at least three runs further mitigates run-time
-#variance.
 While the numerical results differ, they still support the paper's claims.
 The results used to generate figure 5 in our paper can be found in